mufid/rails-static-router/README.md

 This gem is compatible with Rails 4.1+.

+## Rails API Mode

+We don't recommend use this gem if you are using Rails API Mode.
+Your apps supposed to only serving API, not assets.

 ## Why?

 This introduces a `static(path_to_file)` helper method to route to static files